 On the contrary, leading studies show that breast reconstruction – whether immediate or delayed – improves a woman’s quality of life and positively impacts her sense of wholeness and well-being.
 If you’re wondering whether breast reconstruction is right for you, have a discussion with a qualified plastic surgeon.

-This article has been fact-checked by Dr Timothy Shim, senior consultant plastic surgeon at The Clifford Surgery Clinic, Mount Elizabeth Novena Hospital & Clifford Centre
+This article has been verified medically by Dr Timothy Shim, senior consultant plastic surgeon at The Clifford Surgery Clinic (Singapore), Mount Elizabeth Novena Hospital (Singapore) and Clifford Centre (Singapore).